Pieisyum25/Pieisyum25/README.md

 # Welcome to my GitHub! :)
 ---

-### Hi, I'm John, and I love making games, fun little programs, and algorithms that do wild things.
+### Hi, I'm John, and I love making apps, games, fun little programs, and algorithms that do wild things.
 Feel free to check out and run my projects as they're all made for learning; my learning, and yours too if you like!
 I have projects and experience in Java, Python, C, C++, HTML, CSS, JavaScript, React, React Native, Kotlin (Android Studio), and GDScript (Godot Game Engine).